How to become a wardrobe assistant

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

-You could start out as a runner with a production company and get the experience and contacts you need to move into wardrobe and costume work.
+You could start out as a production runner with a stage or screen company and get the experience and contacts you need to move into wardrobe and costume work.

 - student theatre and film productions